HamzaNa1/data-dump/README.md

 ** NO PRIVATE SERVER DATA WAS INCLUDED IN THIS DUMP **

-However, in the future I would like to allow servers to donate their old data.
+However, in the future I would like to allow servers to optionally donate their old data.

 Join our discord or get your own server here: